Skip to main content

 • Extracts conventional commit tags (feat, fix, etc.) for memory tagging

-• Classifies feat/refactor commits as decisions, everything else as context
+• Classifies feat/refactor commits as decisions, everything else as notes

 • Persists Claude Code plans (written to ~/.claude/plans/) as commitments so they surface in future briefings